 Happy backing up

-I am very happy with this solution and it works for me really well.
+I am very happy with this solution, and it works well for me.
 I managed to reduce the cost of my digital backups from £8 per month to less than £1.
-I have a reliable and secure copy of my files and a great system in place that hopefully is going to serve me for the long term.
+I have a reliable and secure copy of my files, and a great system in place that hopefully will serve me for the long term.
 Let me know about your backup strategy in the comments below.
-If you have any questions or need some more clarification on anything in this post, I am always keen to help.
+If you have any questions or need further clarification on anything in this post, I am always eager to help.
 Happy backing up!